 Students must work a minimum of 80 hours during a 12-week term and will be required to complete four hours of training in workshops organized by our internship coordinator.
 These workshops will include vital tasks like Excel spreadsheet usage, writing briefing notes or press releases, as well as professional workplace conduct and job search techniques.
 Students and employers will periodically confirm satisfactory attendance and work performance during the term with our internship coordinator.

 At the end of the term, students will be required to give a short presentation about their work experience and write a report (700-1000 words, or about 2-3 pages long).
 The written report will be in the form of a research design proposal or a reflection on something at work that related to themes from a course taken at UTSC.

 Each student will receive a $1000 stipend during the term they complete their internship.

 $250 will be paid to each student when they sign an agreement outlining their duties and attend the first skills workshop.
 Another $500 will be given to students upon confirmation of a signed sheet attesting to the hours they worked.
 The last $250 will be paid to students after completing an oral presentation about their experience and turning in a final response paper.

 Completion of this opportunity will result in a line added to your co-curricular record, not in academic credit towards graduation.
 Students who want to receive academic credit related to their volunteer experience can apply for a guided research course credit (POLD98H3/POLD95H3) during any of the following two terms to carry out the proposed research from their written report, including any research related to continuing work with their organization.
 Academic credit is subject to availability of faculty supervision for an independent study.

 Applicant eligibility requirements:

-- Must have a minimum CGPA of 2.5 as of the end of the 2017 fall session
+- Must have a minimum CGPA of 2.5

 - Must be enrolled in a specialist, major or minor program within the Department of Political Science (including Public Law and Public Policy)